Ria424/developers-animatesdk-docs/Document_object/Document43.md

 #### Returns

-A Boolean value: true if the scene is successfully deleted; false otherwise.
+`boolean`; A boolean value: true if the scene is successfully deleted; false otherwise.

 #### Description